abpframework/abp/docs/en/Migration-Guides/Abp-8_1.md

 See https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/managing?tabs=dotnet-core-cli#adding-raw-sql to learn how to add raw SQL to migrations.

-## Use `Asp.Versioning.Mvc` to replace `Microsoft.AspNetCore.Mvc.Versioning`.
+## Use `Asp.Versioning.Mvc` to replace `Microsoft.AspNetCore.Mvc.Versioning`

 The Microsoft.AspNetCore.Mvc.Versioning packages are now deprecated and superseded by Asp.Versioning.Mvc.
 See the announcement here: https://github.com/dotnet/aspnet-api-versioning/discussions/807

-The namespace of [ControllerName] attribute has changed to `using Asp.Versioning`, Please update your code to use the new namespace.
+The namespace of the `[ControllerName]` attribute has changed to `using Asp.Versioning`, Please update your code to use the new namespace.

 Related PR: https://github.com/abpframework/abp/pull/18380

-## Make `IsRedirectAllowedUrlAsync` of `IAppUrlProvider` async.
+## New asynchronous methods for `IAppUrlProvider`

 The `IsRedirectAllowedUrl` method of `IAppUrlProvider` has been changed to `IsRedirectAllowedUrlAsync` and it is now an async method.
-You should update your usages of `IAppUrlProvider` to use the new method.
+You should update your usage of `IAppUrlProvider` to use the new method.

 Related PR: https://github.com/abpframework/abp/pull/18492

-## New `ExposeKeyedServiceAttribute`
+## New attribute: `ExposeKeyedServiceAttribute`

 The new `ExposeKeyedServiceAttribute` is used to control which keyed services are provided by the related class.
 Example: